 Given the varying disease pressure observed across different farms, we sought to determine if any genes in the pathogen genome were consistently under selection across these locations.
 Using Metapop package, we estimated the pN/pS (non-synonymous to synonymous ratios) of different genes of Xp and pooled out the genes with pN/pS > 1 values.
 We filtered out the genes if they were present in at least 50 % of farms in a particular sampling point to provide evidence for parallel evolution.
 We found eight genes under selection were parallel across farms (at least 50 % of farms of specific sampling time) and seasons.
 These genes comprised type VI secretion system (T6SS) protein ImpG, ClpV1 family T6SS ATPase, S9 family peptidase, aminotransferase, tonB-dependent receptors, S9 family proteins (Figure S12 and S5 Table).
 However, none of these eight genes were clustered and are present at distinct locations based on the reference genome of Xp LH3.
 Interestingly, two proteins associated with the T6SS were under positive selection, suggesting the microbiome's potential role in selection pressure and shaping the pathogen genome.
 We also identified a gene, class 1 fructose-bisphosphatase, under positive selection only in the populations from both fall seasons of 2020 and 2022 (S5 Table).
 Overall, these results suggest evidence of parallel evolution across farms and seasons in the Xp pathogen population.

+Discussion